paycoreio/docs/docs/integration/pci-dss-overview.md

 PCI compliance is a responsibility shared between both us and your business.
 So when accepting payments, it is essential that you do so in a PCI compliant manner.
 The complexity of this depends upon your integration methods, but the simplest way is never to see or access your customers' card data.
 Here are our tips:

--   Use one of our integration methods that allows you to accept payments without ever handling card data:  [Frames](#)  and  [payment.widget.js](/integration/payment-widget-js).
+-   Use one of our integration methods that allows you to accept payments without ever handling card data:  [HPP](/products/hpp/)  and  [payment.widget.js](/integration/payment-widget-js).
 -   Use Transport Layer Security (TLS) for all payment pages, so that they use HTTPS.
 -   Review and validate your PCI compliance once a year.